 Project BrainLive®

-Connecting families living with dementia in pandemic situations and beyond
+Connecting families living with dementia

 In 2020, the Elderly Fund partnered with The University of Hong Kong (“HKU”) to implement Project BrainLive® (“BrainLive”), a 2-year project that mainly aims to develop a best practice model of barrier-free online dementia community support service, while training young-olds as “BrainLive Hosts” to deliver evidence-based intervention and care service for families living with mild to moderate dementia via Information and Communications Technology (ICT) Tools.